kshitijrajsharma/orthogonalizer/README.md

 ### Polygon Orthogonalizer
-Pip implementation for polygons of [orthogonalize-polygon](https://github.com/Mashin6/orthogonalize-polygon/tree/master) which performs squaring/orthogonalization of polygons, in other words making all its angles 90˚ or 180˚, which is usefull for automated adjustment of building footprint shapes.
-Script uses GeoPandas and Shapely packages and is an improved implementation of JOSM Orthogonalize function.
+Pip implementation for polygons of [orthogonalize-polygon](https://github.com/Mashin6/orthogonalize-polygon/tree/master) which is an improved implementation of JOSM Orthogonalize function (JOSM Q Function).
 Credits to all the respective involved authors

 ## Installation